francrespo/uapim-apis/README.md

 # uapim-apis
-This is an API to test the UAPIM catalog cli
+This is an API to test the UAPIM catalog CLI